-Student Information to Sign Up for Communication and Computing and Digital Media’s Participation Pool
+Information for Students to Sign Up for Communication and Computing and Digital Media’s Participation Pool

-All students taking a Communication or Computing and Digital Media course may be asked or required (the decision is made by the instructor) to participate in research studies, or an alternative non-research option, and/or classroom-based research projects as part of the course.
+All students taking a Computing and Digital Media or Communication course may be asked or required (the decision is made by the instructor) to participate in research studies, or an alternative non-research option, and/or classroom-based research projects as part of the course.
 Research participation gives students the opportunity to see research in action.

 If you have questions or concerns about your research participation, contact the Research Participant Coordinator at the following email address: participantPool@cdm.depaul.edu.